ohhsodead/FileMasta/README.md

 >We host no content, we provide only access to already available files in the same way Google and other search engines do.

 ## Installation
-Download and run the latest version of the Windows installer, "FileMasta.Installer.Windows.exe" from the [releases](https://github.com/HerbL27/FileMasta/releases/latest) page.
+Download and run the latest version of the installer from the [releases](https://github.com/HerbL27/FileMasta/releases/latest) page.

-### Supported Systems
-* Windows XP and above (Windows XP, Vista, 7, 8, 8.1, 10) using .NET 4.7.1 [Download here](https://www.microsoft.com/net/download/dotnet-framework-runtime/net471).

 ## Issues & Contributions
 If you find a bug or have a feature request, please [create an issue](https://github.com/HerbL27/FileMasta/releases/new).

 Contributions are highly welcome, however, except for very small changes, kindly file an issue and let's have a discussion before you open a pull request.

-Got a server you'd like to share?
+Have a server you'd like to share?
 We've curated a huge collection of public servers being hosted across the web, so it's really simple to keep the list updated as more are discovered.
 Read more information on contributing [here](https://github.com/HerbL27/FileMasta/blob/master/Public/README.md)

 ## Frequently Asked Questions
 ### Is this application secure?